Saturday, 26 July 2025

 Then I walked to (belief it or not) a Hindu temple (Sri Maha Mariamman Temple @ Wat Khaek).

-Who would believe that I actually visited a Hindu temple in Bangkok!
+Fancy visiting a Hindu temple in Bangkok!

-Just before reaching the temple, I saw a long line of people queueing in front of a bakery shop - as the saying goes - this must mean the buns/bakery there must be good; so after visiting the temple, I took a queue ticket to buy some random buns from the store (queue number 81, while it was serving queue number 61 at that time)...
+Just before reaching the temple, I saw a long line of people queueing in front of a bakery shop - as the saying goes - this means the buns/bakery there must be good; so after visiting the temple, I took a queue ticket to buy some random buns from the store (queue number 81, while it was serving queue number 61 at that time)...

 The stall